Contents

 Nimslo 3D 35mm Camera top

-The Nimslo 3D has two settings for ISO, 100 or 400.
+The Nimslo 3D has settings for two different film speeds, ISO 100 or 400.
 A way to get around the limited ISO settings is to use an ND filter over the Nimslo’s metering sensor.

 A one-stop ND filter would allow the use of ISO 50 and ISO 200 film.